How Can an Owner Withdraw Cash From an LLC? | 2 Ways Guide

 Limited liability companies are just one form of business entity.
 Others include corporations, limited partnerships, and limited liability partnerships.

-Cashing Out as a Single-Member LLC
+1. Cashing Out as a Single-Member LLC

 If you own an LLC on your own (called a single-member LLC), then you'll need to follow the same withdrawal requirements as any other type of business entity.

-This activity is referred to as an "owner's draw," and it should be recorded in the books as such.
+This activity is referred to as an "owner's draw," and it should be recorded in the single-member LLC books as such.

-Cashing Out as a Multi-Member LLC
+2. Cashing Out as a Multi-Member LLC

 Alternatively, if an LLC is manager-managed, then only managers are permitted to make decisions about the company's money.

-Cashing Out as a C Corporation
+3. Cashing Out as a C Corporation

 C corporations are subject to complex tax requirements.
 For example, if a C corporation is publicly traded on the stock market, then it may be able to pay dividends directly from its profits without incurring taxation.